Emmett Till: Trial

 While the trial progressed, Leflore County Sheriff George Smith, Howard, and several reporters, both black and white, attempted to locate Collins and Loggins.
 They could not, but found three witnesses who had seen Collins and Loggins with Milam and Bryant on Leslie Milam's property.
 Two of them testified that they heard someone being beaten, blows, and cries.
 One testified so quietly the judge ordered him several times to speak louder; he said he heard the victim call out: "Mama, Lord have mercy.
 Lord have mercy."
 Sheriff Strider testified for the defense of his theory that Till was alive and that the body retrieved from the river was white.
 A doctor from Greenwood stated on the stand that the body was too decomposed to identify, and therefore had been in the water too long for it to be Till.

 Carolyn Bryant was allowed to testify in court, but because Judge Curtis Swango ruled in favor of the prosecution's objection that her testimony was irrelevant to Till's abduction and murder, the jury was not present.
 In the event that the defendants were convicted, the defense wanted her testimony on record to aid in a possible appeal.

 In the concluding statements, one prosecuting attorney said that what Till did was wrong, but that his action warranted a spanking, not murder.
 Gerald Chatham passionately called for justice and mocked the sheriff and doctor's statements that alluded to a conspiracy.
 Mamie Bradley indicated she was very impressed with his summation.
 The defense stated that the prosecution's theory of the events the night Till was murdered was improbable, and said the jury's "forefathers would turn over in their graves" if they convicted Bryant and Milam.
 Only three outcomes were possible in Mississippi for capital murder: life imprisonment, the death penalty, or acquittal.
-On September 23 the all-white, all-male jury (both women and blacks had been banned) acquitted both defendants after a 67-minute deliberation; one juror said, "If we hadn't stopped to drink pop, it wouldn't have taken that long."
+On September 23 the all-white, all-male jury (both women and blacks had been banned) acquitted both Milam and Bryant after a 67-minute deliberation; one juror said, "If we hadn't stopped to drink pop, it wouldn't have taken that long."